nvmnghia/Git.md/Git.md

 #### 2. `git revert`

 - Undo changes made by *one* commit
-- Create a new commit that undoes the commit's change
+- Create a new commit that undoes the said commit's change

 #### 3. `git reset`